 June 15, 2020 –

-ILC Dover, one of Delaware’s most iconic manufactures, has once again used its formidable material science expertise to fill a desperate need in the nation.
+ILC Dover, one of Delaware’s most iconic manufacturers, has once again used its formidable material science expertise to fill a desperate need in the nation.
 Over 50 years ago, the company pioneered space suits to protect America astronauts from the vacuum of space.
 Now, in 2020, the company is pumping out products to protect frontline workers during the COVID-19 pandemic.

 A world-leading flexible protective solutions designer and manufacturer, ILC Dover has been one of the most innovative companies in Delaware since its start in 1947.
 Primarily focused on the pharmaceutical, personal protection, aerospace, bulk packaging and flood protection industries, ILC Dover suddenly experienced an explosion in demand for its line of Sentinel products in the healthcare industry during the onset of the pandemic.